How to support an employee who becomes disabled

 - Consider adjustments to the employee's working hours, attendance requirements and absence procedures, including adjustments that will allow them periods of absence from work to attend medical appointments.

-- Be prepared to consider moving the employee to a different place of work or allow homeworking for a time.
+- Be prepared to consider moving the employee to a different place of work or allow homeworking.

 - Review whether the employee might need to be provided with different tools or equipment for the job.